sophieforceno/shuttle/README.md

 note | -n		        Push a note to <device> or <chats>
 sms  | -s	            	Send an SMS to <phone number>
 weather | -w	        	Send weather forecast to <device> or <chats>
-			** Weather Underground API is depracated, this no longer functions **
+			** Weather Underground API is deprecated, this no longer functions **

 For "chats" or "devices" <action>: add | -a		        Add <chat> email address or <device> name